-5.5 Real Application Clusters
+5.3 Real Application Clusters

 Real Application Clusters (RAC) comprises several Oracle instances running on multiple clustered computers, which communicate with each other by means of a so-called interconnect.
 RAC uses cluster software to access a shared database that resides on shared disk.
-RAC combines the processing power of these multiple interconnected computers to provide system redundancy, near linear scalability, and high availability.
+RAC combines the processing power of these multiple interconnected computers to provide system redundancy,near linear scalability, and high availability.
+This feature is only available for Standard Edition, not for Standard Edition 1.